Nicholas Roerich Museum

 Admission is free, though donations are welcome.

-If you will need to use the elevator, we ask that you give us a call at least a day in advance.
-There are two flights of stairs that lead to the second and third floor galleries, so please plan your visit accordingly.
+Please note that we cannot offer wheelchair accessibility at this time.
+There are two flights of stairs that lead to the second and third floor galleries, which temporarily do not have elevator access due to renovation, so please plan your visit accordingly.

 Please note that latecomers will be seated during the intermission.